Ikken9/Zettelkasten/Computing/Software Engineering/Architectural Paradigms.md

 https://umairsaeed.com/space-based-architecture/

 #### Microservices architecture
 Microservices are a software development approach that has gained significant popularity in recent years.
-It is a modern architectural style where software applications are built as a collection of small, independent services that communicate with each other through APIs.
+It is a modern architectural style where software applications are built as a collection of small, independent services that communicate with each other through [[API|APIs]].

 Unlike traditional monolithic applications, where everything is tightly integrated, microservices are loosely coupled and can be deployed, managed, and scaled independently.
 This approach has several benefits, including better agility, scalability, and maintainability.